python/mypy/docs/source/basics.rst

-   Currently the type checker checks the top levels and annotated functions of all modules, even those that don't import typing.
+   Currently the type checker checks the top levels and annotated functions of all modules, even those that don't import ``typing``.
 However, you should not rely on this, as this will change in the future.

 Type checking and running programs
 **********************************

-You can type check a program by using the mypy tool, which is basically a linter — it checks you program for errors without actually running it::
+You can type check a program by using the ``mypy`` tool, which is basically a linter — it checks you program for errors without actually running it::